Last updated August 7th, 2022.

 Malaysia is also very welcoming to foreign investors.
 For example, it’s among very few nations where foreigners can buy land in Asia.

 The main things holding back Malaysia are corruption and inefficiency in government.
 Even the highest levels are plagued by it.
-Also, the various ethic and religious groups get along far worse when compared to Singapore.
+Also, the various ethnic and religious groups get along far worse compared to Singapore.